cw-ec/reports_creation/README.md

     python.exe pip install --trusted-host pypi.org --trusted-host pypi.python.org --trusted-host files.pythonhosted.org --upgrade pip

+### Git

+This project is maintained using a version control software called git If wanting to download or 'clone' this repository on a production machine install git from the [git website](https://git-scm.com/).
+Once installed and configured (using all the default options is recommended) make sure to run the following command using them command line to avoid an error with SSL certificates.

+    git config --global http.sslVerify false

+If unfamiliar wth git or version control it is recommended that a user familiarizes themselves with this process *before* cloning this repository or creating and pull requests.

+Once familiar with git the repository can be cloned to a local drive via an IDE (recommended), Git CMD, or Git GUI.
+Should a user want to make changes to the repository please submit a pull request

 ### Other Considerations
 If downloading the data for this project (such as running the data download tool found in this repo, or running the SQL) access to the corporate database as well as additional schema(s) is required.
 Please ensure that you have permission to